teadetime/computer_vision/README.md

 Developing the ML object detection model can be broken down into multiple steps.
 For even more detail of the process to create this model please look [at our other documentation](/docs/model_dev.md)
 #### Preliminary Decisions
 - We chose to use the Tensorflow Object Detection API.
-This was chosen over PyTorch because of our prior experience with it.
+This was chosen because of our prior experience with it.
 - Inputs would be webcam data in real time
 - Interested in hand orientation/pose